harshit-sharma1256/Weather_app-for-techgig/README.md

 - json
 - requests

-You can install these libraries by running the following command:
+You can install these libraries by running the following commandS:
 ```
 pip install streamlit json requests
+pip install -r requirements.txt
 ```

 ## Usage